Which Greek island is the best for families? Where Zeus spent his childhood, of course.

 GETTING THERE

-Naxos is straightforward to get to: Catch a quick 40-minute flight from Athens airport, or hop on a 4-hour high-speed ferry from Athens’ Piraeus port.
+Naxos is straightforward to get to: Catch a quick 40-minute flight from Athens airport, or hop on a 4-hour high-speed ferry from Piraeus port in Athens.